-Secure care, accommodation and education in Scotland can be provided for 90 young people aged 10-18 through:
+Secure care, accommodation and education in Scotland can be provided for 84 children (with six additional ‘emergency’ or ‘respite’ places across the centres which would normally only be used if required and on a short-term basis) aged 10-18 through:

 - Edinburgh City Council: six places

-Partnership working with the young person, family members, and all relevant professionals is fundamental in ensuring positive outcomes and successful reintegration.
+Partnership working with the child, family members, and all relevant professionals is fundamental in ensuring positive outcomes and successful reintegration.

 Prior to admission to secure care

-The Children and Young Person’s (CYP) Placement Manager at Scottish Government must have received a warrant from the court and completed a placement order detailing which secure unit the young person will go to.
+For children or young people sentenced under sections 205(2) or 208 of the Criminal Procedure (Scotland) Act 1995 (as detailed above): The Children and Young Person’s (CYP) Placement Manager at Scottish Government must have received a warrant from the court and completed a placement order detailing which secure unit the child will go to.

 Resources for this page